ubergrape/newsgrape-wp/readme.txt

 = 1.2.4 =
 * use Newsgrape description as excerpt if provided

 = 1.2.3 =
 * sync comment counts from Newsgrape.com

+== Upgrade Notice ==

+= 1.4 =
+Improved "Fast Edit Articles", various enhancements and bug fixes

+== Screenshots ==

+1. The Newsgrape options page
+2. Fast Edit Articles - Sync all your articles at once
+3. A post which was synced to newsgrape